isomerpages/psd-corp/newsroom/speeches/_posts/2023-10-19-post-Speech by Mr Heng Swee Keat at the 2023 Annual Public Service Leadership Ceremony.md

 d.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; And there is now a flare-up of violence in the Middle East.

-9.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Singapore has built on good foundations, with a strong reputation and international standing.
+9.&amp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Singapore has built on good foundations, with a strong reputation and international standing.
 However, to ensure that the Public Service is ready for this more volatile future, we must evolve and update the way we work.

 a.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Let me suggest three areas where we must continue to invest in.